Kenya-Rae/home-cook-recipes/README.md

 - Sign in/sign up form was refreshing the page instead of redirecting users to the correct URL links.
 This was due to some typo errors within my routes.
 Aswell as the incorrect use of url_for.
 - Flask flash messages, was not displaying amongst pages.
 Due to the my template literals loops were not implemented correctly.
 - Unable to add recipes due to no categories being added to the database/no admin user at the time to create these.
 Creating admin role as well as added categories manually.
 - Unable to add categories due to no admin role access.
 All code for admin was implemented correctly.
-Though I hadnt acccessed the make_me_admin route to actually make changes.
+Though I hadnt accessed the make_me_admin route to actually make changes.
 - Add more buttons hadnt done anything within create recipe page, as I had not structured my scipt.js effectively.
 - Search query error, when using the search box.
 This was due to the route not querying the database variables.